Solar Power Ontario (2021 Guide)

 Congratulations!
 You’ve found the ultimate guide for installing solar power in Ontario!

-Ontario is currently ranked the #9 province in the country for installing a solar power system, scoring as one of the best provinces for upfront system costs and financing options.
+Ontario is currently ranked the #10 province in the country for installing a solar power system, but it’s one of the best provinces for for upfront system costs, financing options, and sunlight levels!

 The guide begins by answering the two most common questions about solar systems, then it explores each solar ranking factor.